Symposium Speakers

 Professor, Ohio Northern University

-John K. Estell is the Reichelderfer Endowed Chair and Professor of Computer Engineering and Computer Science at Ohio Northern University.
-He is an ABET Fellow, a 12-year ABET Commissioner and an Accreditation Council Training Committee member; he previously was an CAC Executive Committee Member, a CAC Editor and CAC Training Committee Co-Chair.
-He is also an ASEE Fellow and former ASEE Vice President.
-Estell has received multiple ASEE awards for both his scholarship on engineering education pedagogy and his service to the Society.
-His research includes streamlining program outcomes assessment processes, including developing the well-known FCAR methodology, and applying entrepreneurial mindset approaches to engineering design pedagogy.
+John K. Estell is the Herbert F. Alter Endowed Chair of Engineering Sciences and Professor of Computer Engineering and Computer Science at Ohio Northern University.
+He is an ABET Fellow, a 13-year ABET Commissioner and an Accreditation Council Training Committee member; he previously was an CAC Executive Committee Member, a CAC Editor, and CAC Training Committee Co-Chair.

 • Venancio Fuentes

-• David “Hoot” Gibson
+• Meghan Gibson

 • Sandra Gorka